AbdullaYerezhep/ascii-art-web/README.md

 ## DESCRIPTION

-Ascii-art-web-stylize consists in creating and running a server, in which it will be possible to use a<br> user-friendly, responsive web GUI (graphical user interface) to print graphical representation of given text.
+Ascii-art-web consists in creating and running a server, in which it will be possible to use a<br> user-friendly, responsive web GUI (graphical user interface) to print graphical representation of given text.

 ## AUTHORS